 Some “religious employers,” houses of worship, health sharing ministries, a few employers who got religious exemptions, non-profit hospitals, some institutions of higher education, etc. don’t have to provide contraceptive services or counseling.
 However, after a rule passed by the Obama administration in July of 2015 employees of religious employers are provided with free contraceptive coverage through a third party in most cases.
 Houses of worship are exempt from this rule, and health sharing ministries are unaffected by this rule as they are not employers.

 If you work for an exempt religious employer and use contraceptive services, you may have to pay for them out-of-pocket or seek low-cost options through clinics or Planned Parenthood.
 Contact your employer or benefits administrator so that you know what your personal coverage is.

-Some non-profit institutions with exemptions don’t have to contract, arrange, pay, or refer for contraceptive coverage, They do not prevent you from using an insurer or third party administrator to make separate payments for contraceptive services that you use (even if the new rule for employers doesn’t apply to that institution).
-So if the entity you get coverage through is exempt from the requirement to provide contraception you may have options.
+Some non-profit institutions with exemptions don’t have to contract, arrange, pay, or refer for contraceptive coverage.
+They do not prevent you from using an insurer or third party administrator to make separate payments for contraceptive services that you use (even if the new rule for employers doesn’t apply to that institution).
+So if the entity you get coverage through is exempt from the requirement to provide contraception, you may have options.

 Is all Contraception Free Under ObamaCare?

-You can expect to pay for some sorts of birth control on almost all plans (for example, a plan may only cover generics or may have a copay for a certain birth control type).
+You can expect to pay for some types of birth control on almost all plans (for example, a plan may only cover generics or may have a copay for a certain birth control type).
 Also, some plans are exempt from providing any contraceptive coverage as we have discussed.

 How to Get Free Birth Control

-If you have Medicaid, an employer plan, or an individual or family plan sold after 2010 at least one type of birth control from each of the 18 FDA-approved categories is covered for free (at no out-of-pocket cost sharing before your deductible).
+If you have Medicaid, an employer plan, or an individual or family plan sold after 2010 at least one type of birth control from each of the 18 FDA-approved categories is covered for free (at no out-of-pocket cost-sharing before your deductible).

 You can get prescriptions for free birth control from: